getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 ## Auditing

-Nelson has an internal auditing subsystem that keeps a track of all the events that happen; from deployments to cleanup and deliberate user actions.
+Nelson has an internal auditing subsystem that keeps a track of all the events that happen, from deployments to cleanup and deliberate user actions.

 * [audit.concurrency-limit](#audit-concurrency-limit)
 * [audit.inbound-buffer-limit](#audit-inbound-buffer-limit)